hwalinga/crisprdetect-parser/README.md

 ```

 Instead of trying to download CRISPRDetect from the above link (which can be
-tricky sometimes as the server is in new zealand), you can also get the program
+tricky sometimes as the server is in New Zealand), you can also get the program
 from this repo.
 It is located in the `CRISPRDetect_2.4_grep_patched` folder
 and also has the grep patch applied to it.